rounit08/taskmanager/README.md

 1. **Add Task**: Users can add new tasks to the task list by entering a task title.
 2. **Update/Delete Task**: Users can update or delete existing tasks in the task list.
-3. **Move Card to Another List**: Users can move a task card from one list to another.
-4. **Export to Excel**: Users can export the entire task list to an Excel file for further analysis or record-keeping.
+3. **Export to Excel**: Users can export the entire task list to an Excel file for further analysis or record-keeping.

 ## Installation